lgmafra/user-weather/readme.md

 # Get User Weather App

-This app will get user location (lat/long), and return the weather, temperature and the address.
+This is a React Native project, that the app will get user location (lat/long), and return the weather, temperature and the address.

 ## Run the project